ksatohds/nmfkc/README.md

 ```

 ### CanadianWeather
-- preparation
+- common preparation
 - without covariate
-- with covariates
+- with covariates using covariate matrix U
-- with covariates using kernel
+- with covariates using kernel matrix A

-#### preparation
+#### common preparation
 ``` r
 library(nmfreg)
 library(fda)